 6. Clear Cache and Data: Contacts App

-As the error is related to contact app on your device in such, clearing the cache and data of the app can also help you to resolve the error and stop getting “Unfortunately, android.process.acore has stopped” pop-up frequently.
+As the error is related to the contact app on your device in such, clearing the cache and data of the app can also help you to resolve the error and stop getting “Unfortunately, android.process.acore has stopped” pop-up frequently.

-All the apps on Android including contact app tend to create temporary data on device memory called cache(Read more about cache data).
+All the apps on Android including the contact app tend to create temporary data on device memory called cache(Read more about cache data).
 This temporary data helps the apps to interact with the system fast and perform the task more efficiently.